 The other day while I was lying on my two-thousand-dollar lounge chair by my million-dollar pool in Hollywood and talking to Scarlett Johansson, she asked if I had pets growing up in Kensington.
 OH WAIT!
 That was a dream I was having when I fell asleep sitting in my old Levin’s chair and watching a Netflix movie.

 Anyway, it got me thinking about Kensington pets.
 I often write about the various places and people in Kensington, but not much about our pets.
 Pets are an important part of our lives.

 When I was very young, I remember we had a cat, but I can’t recall his name.
 One day he snagged a hotdog from the table, and I found him leaning up against the wall with it half in his mouth.
 He looked like Mr. Pennybags from the Monopoly game.
 I’m guessing it was the first time I laughed because of a pet.
 It certainly wasn’t the last time.

 Bonnie and Ginger had the run of the house, and the small backyard of our Wishart Street house was their playground and toilet.
 Bonnie passed away when I was eleven or twelve.
-I took it pretty bad, but, because of the Kensington boys code, I couldn’t show it.
-I almost got into a fight with a friend that told me, “Bonnie was only a dog, what’s the big deal.”
+I took it pretty badly, but I couldn't show it because of the Kensington boys code.
+I almost got into a fight with a friend that told me, “Bonnie was just a dog; what’s the big deal.”
 She was a great deal more than just a dog to me.
 Ginger passed when I was stationed in Vietnam.
 I miss them both still, as I do all the dogs I have had since.

 Of course, kids in Kensington had other types of pets as well.
 We had a great Parakeet, and a few times at Easter, we would get some chicks.
 I loved it then, but it’s a bad practice since most die.
 If they live then and get big, they take “a trip to the farm.”